Hurricane Season Officially Underway; Dominion Energy Urges Customers to Prepare for Storms

 - During active storms, seek shelter in a safe space.

 - If you are in your car and a power line falls onto it, please stay in your car and call 911 immediately.
 The rubber wheels on your vehicle will keep you safe inside, but the metal exterior and ground around your car could be energized.
-Click here for a video with more advice.
+Click here for a video for a video with more advice.

 About Dominion Energy